mind6/Inherit.jl/docs/src/index.md

 	@abstractbase struct Fruit
 		weight::Float64
-		"docstrings from declarations are appended at the end of method comments" function cost(fruit::Fruit, unitprice::Float64) end
+		"docstrings of method declarations are appended at the end of method docstrings" function cost(fruit::Fruit, unitprice::Float64) end
 	end
 	"this implementation satisfies the interface declaration for all subtypes of Fruit"